Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 | `mbedtls_ecdsa_raw_to_der` | crypto internal | Keep public |
 | `mbedtls_ecdsa_der_to_raw` | crypto internal | Keep public |

 The RNG wrapper function `mbedtls_psa_get_random` (and the associated constant `MBEDTLS_PSA_RANDOM_STATE`) has a negligible cost for us and can help users transition their code.
-Keep it, but mark it as deprecated, possibly inlined, and change it (code and documentation) to just return the return value of `psa_get_random`.
+Keep it, but mark it as deprecated, possibly inlined, and change it (code and documentation) to just return the return value of `psa_generate_random`.

 The ECC group conversion functions are now purely private since the type `mbedtls_ecp_group_id` is private.
 They aren't used by Mbed TLS, so move their declaration to an internal header.